unnKoel/how-solid-works/README.md

 ## Q&A

-- what can we do to avoid the component being invoked in reaction ?
+- What can we do to avoid the component being invoked in reaction?

   Component just has the responsibility to wrap one piece of dom creation which would be involved in tracked block sometimes.
 When reaction conducts, this component function would be invoked that's unnecessary, even that violates the principle of fine-grained tracking tech.